Language Requirement: None

 • Participate in cultural excursions and activities, including homestays and visits to significant local sites.

-The program is divided into two main sections:
+The program is divided into three sections:

-Section 1: In Sāmoa
+Section 2: In Sāmoa

-Spend four weeks living in Sāmoa, where you will stay with host families and engage in a variety of activities including guest lectures, excursions, and collaborative projects with local students and or organizations.
+Four weeks living in Sāmoa, where you will stay with host families and engage in a variety of activities including guest lectures, excursions, and collaborative projects with local students and or organizations.
 This experience will allow you to learn firsthand how climate change is affecting the communities and how they are responding to these challenges.

-Section 2: Remote Project Work
+Section 3: Remote Project Work

 After the in-country experience, you will have a one-week break, followed by a remote project phase.
 During this final stage, you will work on completing your projects, finalizing deliverables, and preparing comprehensive reports for submission to community partners.